J a m e s B a l d w i n

 Samuel soon met a surprising group of artists, the Macmadedown, with whom he wrote and directed a play, Jackpot, a parody of British comedies of the time.

 In 1991, after 2 years at the Chaillot School, he directed and acted in Harold Pinter’s The Dumb Waiter, at the Cité Internationale in Paris.
-He then got the role of Epikodov in The Cherry Garden, a piece adapted from Tchekhov’s The Cherry Orchid, directed by Romuald Sciora at the Théâtre du Lucernaire.
+He then got the role of Epikodov in The Cherry Garden, a piece adapted from Chekhov’s The Cherry Orchid, directed by Romuald Sciorra at the Théâtre du Lucernaire.